metamn/react/content/blog/on-design-sytems/index.md

 Foundational systems represent a new business model&mdash;[Modulz](https://www.modulz.app/) helps teams create design systems without writing code&mdash;or [institutions](https://bold.bridge.ufsc.br/en/about/) sharing their work for the common good.

-Lots of reasons to build designs systems.
-Yet the term is still unclear.

-## Designs systems vs. Component libraries
+## Type

-These terms are often interchanged.
+The terms design system and component library are often interchanged.
 The difference is subtle and far-reaching.

 > The difference between a component library and a design system is whether or not your components have &#39;className&#39; and &#39;style&#39; props. &mdash; [Mark Dalgleish](https://twitter.com/markdalgleish/status/1308330959973027846?ref_src=twsrc%5Etfw)